linux478/resume/README.md

 _**Career Objective:**_

-To obtain a responsible position as a CAD Technician where my innovative skills in drafting, manufacturing and computers will benefit the growth of the company.
+To maintain a responsible position as a CAD Technician where my innovative skills in drafting, manufacturing and computer science will benefit the growth of the company.

 _**Education Summary:**_